This post was originally published on Sept. 20, 2019, and was updated on June 2, 2021.

 But, to accelerate your creative campaign efforts, email automation software is a must.
 Without it, you will fall behind your competitors quicker than you think.

-To take your email marketing to a whole new dimension and enjoy the level of commercial success that you deserve, embrace the power of GoDaddy’s Email Marketing platform today.
+To take your email marketing to a whole new dimension and enjoy the level of commercial success that you deserve, embrace the power of GoDaddy’s Email Marketing platform today and leverage GoDaddy Airo (available through domain purchase) to help with creating emails and newsletters that reflect your brand and keep your customers up-to-date.

 Best of luck, email automation warrior!